CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

   <img src="/../main/AltunkolOzcan/images/acrobot-learn2-iter10.png" alt="Loss of acrobot system identification until the 10th epoch">
 </p>

+Smaller batch size actually reduced the speed of learning.
+This is because the smaller batch size yields noisy gradients as expected.

 ### 3.1.2.
 Dubins Car

 #### 3.1.2.1.
 Training and Testing of Dubins Car Trajectories